Family: Elaeagnaceae (Oleaster Family)

 Autumn olive is a deciduous shrub or small tree in the Oleaster family (Elaeagnaceae) that grows to approximately 20 feet in height.
 Leaves are dark green, alternate, oval to lanceolate, and untoothed.
 The underside is covered with silver-white scales.
 The small, light yellow flowers are borne along twigs after the leaves have appeared early in the growing season.

-Native Lookalikes: Currently no information available, or there are no native species that could be confused with Autumn olive.
+Native Lookalikes: Currently no information available here yet, or there are no native Texas species that could be confused with Autumn olive.

 Ecological Threat: Autumn olive has the potential of becoming one of the most troublesome shrubs in the central and eastern United States.
 It exhibits prolific fruiting and rapid growth that suppresses native plants.
 It is widely disseminated by birds and can easily adapt to many sites.
 Due to its nitrogen-fixing capabilities, it has the capacity to adversely affect the nitrogen cycle of native communities that may depend on infertile soils.